-In this new series directed at the motivational side of music creation, Dubspot Logic instructor and course designer Matt Shadetek offers some creative strategies that will help you be more productive in the studio and more effective in promoting your music.
-This week Matt explores the idea of self-reliance in order to get your goals accomplished.
+In this creative strategies article, Logic expert and Dutty Artz label owner Matt Shadetek offers some creative strategies that will help you be more productive in the studio and more effective in promoting your music.
+Matt also explores the idea of self-reliance in order to get your goals accomplished.

 Do It Yourself

 My good friend Jahmek Power (a.k.a. grime producer and artist Jammer) has taught me a lot about making beats in Logic and inspired me in many ways over the years.
 One of the most important things he taught me was the idea of self-reliance, something he knew about intimately from his experience in the UK’s grime scene.
 Back in 2005 I was a part of his “Jahmek The World” crew; we see each other less now since I’ve moved back to the States, but we keep in touch via Twitter and he shared this tweet recently:

 What he’s getting at here is the idea that you shouldn’t rely on anyone or anything else to achieve your goals in life.
 Jammer is someone who speaks from first-hand experience and with great authority from being a part of the grime scene, a musical genre that was initially received with frosty resistance from pretty much everyone who wasn’t directly part of it.
 Because grime was a radical reconfiguration of the 2-step garage sound of the time and was predominantly made by young males from the council estates (the British equivalent of housing projects), it was perceived as low class and socially undesirable.
 The result was that there was really no support for the scene in terms of studios, radio opportunities, labels or commercial presence.